 The WCSU PD reports to the Chief of Police who serves as the chief law enforcement officer on campus.
-The Chief reports to WCSU's vice president for student affairs and works in cooperation with other university departments, offices and services on campus to provide a safe and secure campus environment.
+The Chief reports to WCSU's Vice President for Finance & Administration/Chief Financial Officer and works in cooperation with other university departments, offices and services on campus to provide a safe and secure learning environment.

 The primary function of the police department, through the uniformed patrol function, is to provide a visible deterrent to crime by patrolling the grounds and properties of WCSU in vehicles, on bicycle and on foot.
-Patrol is also responsible for the law enforcement functions of crime prevention; arrest and prosecution of criminals; crime suppression; order maintenance and crowd control; special events management; traffic regulation, both vehicular and pedestrian; traffic enforcement and parking control.
+Patrol is also responsible for the law enforcement functions of crime prevention; arrest and prosecution of criminals; crime suppression; order maintenance and crowd control; special events management; vehicular and pedestrian traffic regulation; traffic enforcement and parking control.

-The police lieutenant, who serves as the department's executive officer, manages the patrol function, police dispatch as well as the community services and crime prevention activities of the department.
+The police lieutenant, who serves as the department's executive officer, manages the patrol function, police dispatch, community services initiatives and crime prevention activities of the department.
 The lieutenant is in command of the department in the absence of the Chief.

 A police sergeant supervises each of the three patrol shifts.
-Sworn police officers are assigned to each shift and perform the primary law enforcement functions.
-Buildings and Grounds (non-sworn) Officers, are also assigned to each shift.
-They perform security patrol functions and serve as communication dispatchers.
+Sworn police officers are assigned to each shift and perform all the primary law enforcement functions.
+Buildings and Grounds (non-sworn) Officers, assigned to each shift, perform security patrol functions and serve as communication dispatchers.

 The police department is committed to the development and implementation of proactive programs that enhance public safety at WCSU.
-The department participates in several crime prevention and safety awareness presentations in collaboration with our academic programs, sponsored by the Office of Housing and Residential Life, Student Life, Health Services, CaRRT and the CHOICES program.
-The department plans to continually strengthen this program and add resources to make our services more accessible to the campus community.
+The department provides crime prevention and safety awareness presentations in collaboration with our academic programs and actively participates in several campus support services groups, including the Student Care Team, the Behavioral Intervention Team, Campus Response and Resource Team and the CHOICES program.
+The department continually seeks to strengthen its ties to the community it serves.